1. Overview

 vim-iced also supports following (GraalVM powered) code formatting tools.

-If you change g:iced_formatter option, vim-iced will use the tool to format codes and calculate indent level.
+If you change g:iced_formatter option, vim-iced will use the tool to format code and calculate indent level.

 These tools can be downloaded automatically if you want.